akojif/imagify-exclude-gif/README.md

 ## Description

-**Imagify - Exclude GIF Extension** is a WordPress plugin that enhances the functionality of the Imagify plugin by allowing you to exclude GIF images from being converted to WebP format.
+**Imagify - Exclude GIF Extension** is a WordPress plugin that extends the functionality of the Imagify plugin by allowing you to exclude GIF images from being converted to WebP format.

 ## Installation